Art for young people with learning disabilities

-Get the Message is a project working with young people and teachers from local Special Education Needs schools and artists.
-The project aims to challenge perceptions of disability as a limitation through collaborative activities which champion all forms of communication and self-expression.
+Working with artists, young people and teachers from local special educational needs schools, Get the Message offers innovative ways of experiencing contemporary art.
+The project aims to challenge perceptions of disability through collaborative activities which champion all forms of expression.

 Charity information: Camden Arts Centre

-• lack of opportunities for learning disabled artists to develop careers in the arts.
+There is also a need for more opportunities for learning disabled artists to lead projects and develop careers within the arts sector.

 Increased opportunities for creative expression, participating in and creating art

 Activities» Practical artist-led workshops in our galleries and Drawing Studio in partnership with SEN schools

 » A summer exhibition showcasing the work made on the project